Desktop A-Game

 The Launch Arguments will initially appear empty.

-For eah Profile that must be installed, open the Profile for editing, highlight the Identifier and copy.
+For each Profile that must be installed, open the Profile for editing, highlight the Identifier, and copy it.

 | all | All of the listed Profiles must be installed prior to the Fileset becoming active. |

-The below, shows a Fileset set to require all Profiles are installed, before Fileset activation for the same Microsoft Defender example:
+The example below shows a Fileset that requires all Profiles to be installed before Fileset activation for the same Microsoft Defender deployment:

-Create a Fileset Group and add this Fileset and all necessary Profiles to the same group (not necessary, but somewhat neater to manage)
+Create a Fileset Group and add this Fileset plus the required Profiles to the same group.
+This is optional, but it keeps the deployment easier to manage.

 For example:

-Associate the Fileset Group, test and then rollout to more devices once happy.
+Associate the Fileset Group, test on a small scope, and then roll it out to more devices when the result is correct.

 Policy Loops